 Thank you, Aud, for joining in!
 If you have your own blog or what-not, feel free to borrow this idea any time.
-I hope you like the frog.
+I hope you like the frog. 🙂 I’m very glad to hear that this lil thing made you feel spiffy.
+This kinda thing always makes me feel lovely as well.

 Here is Aud: